Math Calculators

 1001 + 1011 = 10100

-Binary subtraction also follows the rules of decimal subtraction, with the borrowing from the next-order digit happening when 1 has to be subtracted from 1.
+Binary subtraction also aligns with standard decimal subtraction.
+Borrowing from the next highest-order digit occurs when you must subtract 1 from 0.
 The rules of binary subtraction are:

 • 0 – 0 = 0